mohamadkousa/Hangman/README.md

 # Hangman

-open the file 'Hangman.pro' with QT.
+open the file `Hangman.pro` with QT.